 The twisting alleyways and traditional whitewashed houses add to the tourist charm of this barrio.
 On some streets, bars alternate with antiques and souvenir shops, but most of the quarter is quiet and residential.
 On the Plaza Alianza, pause to enjoy the antiques shops and outdoor cafés.
-In the Plaza de Doña Elvira, with its fountain and azulejo (painted tile) benches, young Sevillanos gather to play guitars.
+In the Plaza de Doña Elvira, with its fountain and azulejo benches, young sevillanos gather to play guitars.
 Just around the corner from the hospital, at Callejón del Agua and Jope de Rueda, Gioacchino Rossini's Figaro serenaded Rosina on her Plaza Alfaro balcony.
-Adjoining the Plaza Alfaro, in the Plaza Santa Cruz, flowers and orange trees surround a 17th-century filigree iron cross, which marks the site of the erstwhile church of Santa Cruz, destroyed by Napoléon's General Jean-de-Dieu Soult.
+Adjoining the Plaza Alfaro, in the Plaza Santa Cruz, flowers and orange trees surround a 17th-century filigree iron cross, which marks the site of the erstwhile church of Santa Cruz, destroyed by Napoléon's general Jean-de-Dieu Soult.